PracHub

 0

-You made a significant decision that was based on incorrect or misleading data.
+Tell me about a time you made a significant decision based on incorrect or misleading data.

-1. What was the situation and the decision you made?
+1. What was the situation and what decision did you make?

 2. How did you uncover that the data was wrong or misleading?